Dhanunjaya-Elluri/Dhanunjaya-Elluri/README.md

 ### Education 📚

-- Masters in Data Science at TU Dortmund (April 2021 - Present)
+- Masters in Data Science at TU Dortmund (April 2021 - March 2024)
 - Bachelors in Computer Science at SSIT (Aug 2014 - Sep 2018)